iCAMP

 • Ages: 3–13 years old

-All instructors have experience in large group settings working with children, have a background in project-based learning, and are recruited based on their experience and passion for teaching, with each instructor bringing additional skills to their lessons.
-Charles has been teaching art and design at the K–12 levels since 2012 and holds an MFA in Media Design, an MEd in Curriculum and Instruction with a minor in Adolescent Literacy, and a BA in Liberal Studies with strong concentrations in Studio Art, English, and Music.
+All instructors have experience in large group settings working with children, have a background in project-based learning, and are recruited based on their experience and passion for teaching.
+A staff to camper ratio of 5:1 or better is maintained.
+Charles has been teaching art and design at the K–12 grade levels since 2012 and holds an MFA in Media Design, an MEd in Curriculum and Instruction with a minor in Adolescent Literacy, and a BA in Liberal Studies with strong concentrations in Studio Art, English, and Music.
 Erica teaches physics, mathematics, and technological design to high school students and is a former engineering professional.
-Adrian Drake has spent almost three decades working in environmental protection and education, has worked as an environmental lobbyist and educator with thousands of students across the tri-state area, is a fourth grade teacher at Sag Harbor Elementary, and has a Masters in Literacy Education.
+Adrian Drake has spent almost three decades in environmental protection and education, has worked as an environmental lobbyist and educator with thousands of students from across the tri-state area, is currently a fourth grade teacher at Sag Harbor Elementary, and has a Masters in Literacy Education.

-Health and safety procedures include students washing hands between workshops, equipment being wiped down between sessions, instructors wearing masks and gloves, and temperature checks at the beginning of the day.
+Equipment is wiped down between sessions, and students can wash hands in between workshops.
 Lunch is not provided on campus for staff or campers.
-Parents are asked not to get out of the car for pick up or drop off, and drop off can be done in shifts based on last name, with last names A–N from 8:30–8:45am and last names M–Z from 8:45–9:00am.
-The program states that there are no visitors on campus for in-person summer camp, including no tours and no families, and that families receive a 90% refund if the state cancels, iCAMP cancels, someone in the immediate family tests positive for coronavirus, or someone at camp tests positive.
+Parents are asked not to get out of the car for pick up or drop off.
+For the in-person summer camp context described, instructors will be in masks and gloves and temperatures are taken at the beginning of the day, and there is a policy to refund 90% if the state cancels, iCAMP cancels, someone in the immediate family tests positive for corona, or someone at camp tests positive.

-Last updated February 7, 2026.
+Last updated May 28, 2026.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.